Ella-bear/SE_Day1/README.md

 Maintenance: Ongoing support, updates, and enhancements

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
-Waterfall: Sequential approach with distinct phases flowing downwards like a waterfall.
+Waterfall:A linear methodology characterized by clear stages that progress downward, resembling a waterfall.

 Agile:  Iterative and incremental approach focused on flexibility, collaboration, and responding to change.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
 Software Developer: Writes, tests, and maintains the code.
 Collaborates with team members to design and implement features.
-Quality Assurance Engineer: Ensures software quality by designing and executing test plans.
+Quality Assurance Engineer: Guarantees software quality through the development and implementation of test plans.
-Project Manager: Oversees the planning, execution, and delivery of software projects.
+Project Manager:  Manages the planning, execution, and completion of software projects.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
 Integrated Development Environments (IDEs): Software suites that provide comprehensive tools for writing, debugging, and testing code (e.g., Visual Studio, Eclipse, IntelliJ IDEA).